4-minute read

 Decoding AI complexity: A leader’s guide to generative AI in the enterprise

 Successful governance of any capability requires a standing governing body, and AI is no exception.
-An AI governance board can
+A responsible AI governance board can

 - Establish AI ethics, privacy, and security standards